 - 2 tablespoon fish sauce

 - 2 stalks lemon grass, tender white center only, finely minced

 - 1 medium onion, coarsely chopped

 - 2 carrots, peeled and sliced thinly on the bias

-- 2 jalapeños (or to taste), seeded (or not!) and sliced
+- 2 jalapeños, or to taste, seeded (or not!) and sliced

 - 2 small red Thai chiles, thinly sliced—IF YOU LIKE IT HOT!

-- 2 scallions, cut into 1-inch sections, then sliced
+- 2 scallions, cut into 1-inch sections, then sliced lengthwise into thin strips

-- 4 boneless chicken breasts, cut into bite-sized chunks
+- 4 boneless chicken breasts, cut into bite-sized chunks (or use shrimp)

-- Handful of cilantro or Thai basil, coarsely chopped
+- Thai basil, coarsely chopped

 - Juice of half of 1 lime